Published:

 Despite these commonalities, the two housing markets exhibit clear differences when it comes to home prices and overall San Francisco and Oakland housing affordability.
 So let’s look at pricing next.

-Here are the median home values for the two cities, as of early 2025:
+Here are the Zillow home values for the two cities, as of May 31, 2026:

-Note: These figures are based on data provided by Zillow in January 2025.
+Note: These figures are based on Zillow data updated on May 31, 2026.

-As you can see, the median (or midpoint) home price for the city of San Francisco is more than $500,000 higher than the median for Oakland.
+As you can see, the Zillow home value for the city of San Francisco is $669,308 higher than the Zillow home value for Oakland.

 This is one reason why so many people have relocated from San Francisco to Oakland over the past few years, a trend partly fueled by the rise of remote work.